 Right from mitigating risks to understanding customer behavior, identifying new revenue streams, and even reinventing their business models, an integrated analytics platform can help bring the organization together.
 Developing a holistic approach to data collection is imperative to replacing siloed tactical reporting.
 For example, given the focus on building smart cities, real-time data from a city can be harvested in an effective manner by merging analytics, smart systems (such as smart homes, etc.), and IoT devices (such as sensors, smartphones, etc.) to design sustainable cities of the future.
 It is important to use, collect, and analyze data generated from sensors, smartphones, mobile applications, etc., and implement solid evidence-based action plans.

 Multiple-use cases help companies achieve a tech-enabled transformation at scale, across the organization.
 While this is a complex process, it is an absolutely necessary shift required to be made at the structural level.
 Some of the big data analytics use cases that organizations are heavily relying upon are – fraud prevention, setting up recommendation engines, customer segmentation, targeting, risk prevention, and more.

 These practices not only help businesses generate new revenue streams but also get more bang for their buck spent during customer acquisition by extending the customer lifecycle, increasing the bucket sizes, resulting in your customers selling for you (via word-of-mouth).

 Creating a culture of data management:

-Here time is of utmost prominence until the businesses understand the importance of this and start implementing it their competitors might have already taken a big step forward by already implementing it.
-Thus by using big data for your startup enterprise you can get ahead in your quest.
+Here time is of utmost prominence until the businesses understand the importance of this and start implementing it.
+Their competitors might have already taken a big step forward by implementing it.
+Thus by using big data for your startup enterprise, you can get ahead in your quest.
 Big Data Analytics is a great opportunity and you can improve your chances of success by adopting the correct strategy.